strongloop-archive/strong-gateway/docs/administrators-guide.md

 #### Resource Owner

-“An entity capable of granting access to a protected resource.
-When the resource owner is a person, it is referred to as an end-user.”
+"An entity capable of granting access to a protected resource.
+When the resource owner is a person, it is referred to as an end-user."

 In LoopBack, we also refer to ‘Resource Owner’ as ‘User’.
 It’s backed by the User model or a sub-model of User.

 #### Client

-“An application making protected resource requests on behalf of the resource owner and with its authorization.
-The term "client" does not imply any particular implementation characteristics (e.g., whether the application executes on a server, a desktop, or other devices).”
+"An application making protected resource requests on behalf of the resource owner and with its authorization.
+The term "client" does not imply any particular implementation characteristics (e.g., whether the application executes on a server, a desktop, or other devices)."

 In LoopBack, we also refer to ‘Client’ as ‘Application’.
 It’s backed by the Application model or a sub-model of Application.